 Reckless Driving Ticket Lawyer Bucks CountyPerhaps you were having a bad day and took it out on the road, or another driver upset you, and you, in the moment, acted aggressively.
 Maybe you don’t believe you actually did anything wrong, and the officer who stopped you instead made a mistake in judgment.
 Regardless of the reason, if you have been issued a ticket, and the potential for license suspension.
 Being found guilty of reckless driving could seriously impact your life.
 You don’t want that.
 And neither do we.
 At The Law Offices of Greg Prosmushkin, P.C., we fight to protect your rights, and mitigate the potential consequences of your traffic matter.

 Reckless Driving DefinedReckless driving is defined by 75 Pa.
 Cons.
 Stat.
 Section 3736 as a person driving any vehicle in willful or wanton disregard for the safety of persons or property.
 In essence, what this means is that you can be found guilty of reckless driving if you were driving dangerously and you were aware of it.
 The State will have to prove the elements of the above definition in order to demonstrate your guilt – and that is where your attorney’s defense will focus; showing that you did not meet both elements, and that the prosecution cannot prove such.

 Examples of reckless driving:

 - Driving at an excessive rate of speed which is putting yourself, other motorists, or pedestrians at risk

 - Moving among traffic lanes swiftly and carelessly

-- Driving in the wrong direction down a one way street or other roadway
+- Driving in the wrong direction down a one-way street or other roadways

 - Deliberately tailgating another vehicle